Consumer Digital Empowerment Index

 Frequency of use of generative AI tools

-Belgium: Regular and high-frequency usage levels are comparable to the cross-country average, with Creativity and content creation being the most prominent use case.
-Two-thirds of those who use genAI tools are satisfied with the accuracy of results.
+Belgium: Regular and high-frequency usage levels are comparable to the cross-country average54% of those who use GenAI tools are satisfied with the accuracy of results.

-Poland: On average, Polish consumers conform to the cross-country average in terms of frequency of genAI use.
-69% of those responders are using the technology to support creativity and content creation.
+Poland: On average, Polish consumers conform to the cross-country average in terms of frequency of GenAI use but they rise above the average when it comes with satisfaction for the accuracy of the results.

-Portugal: Compared to the other surveyed countries, Portuguese consumers have the highest number of responses on frequent genAI usage.
-Creativity and content creation is the biggest use case.
+Portugal: Compared to the other surveyed countries, Portuguese consumers have the lowest level of awareness of GenAI applications: 12% of respondents never heard about them.
+The number of responses on frequent GenAI usage is in line with the cross-country average.

-Spain: 10% of Spanish responders use genAI frequently or every day.
-Spanish consumers using genAI tools have the highest level of satisfaction with outputs among the 6 highlighted countries.
+Spain: One out of five of Spanish responders use GenAI frequently or every day.
+Spanish consumers using GenAI tools have the highest level of satisfaction with outputs among the 6 highlighted countries.

 AI skills gap

-When it comes to the level of confidence that EU consumers have in using AI applications, on average, only about 25% of responders state that they have some level of familiarity and only 9% feel fully skilled.
-Our data shows a persistent skill gap among consumers of each EU Member State and noticeable differences in skill levels between Member States.
-For example, 35% of consumers from Italy state that they do not have the necessary knowledge to use AI-based services, while in Poland only 26% state the same.
+The level of confidence that EU consumers have in using AI applications is increasing.
+On average, 40% of the surveyed feel capable of using AI-based services (+7% than last year).
+Our data shows a persistent skill gap among consumers of each EU Member State and noticeable differences in skill levels between the countries studied.
+For example, one third of Italian consumers state that they do not have the necessary knowledge to use AI-based services, while in Portugal only 21% state the same.

 Sustainability Impact